 Check your finances.
-If you haven’t already talked at length with a lender, make sure you understand the payment and all the taxes that come with it, so you can stay in budget.
+If you haven’t already talked at length with a lender, make sure you understand the payment and all the taxes that come with it so you can stay on budget.

 Hire a professional inspector.
-Make sure it’s someone reputable, who has referrals to back them up.
+Make sure it’s someone reputable who has referrals to back them up.
 Maybe ask your agent for a recommendation.
 The problem in Minnesota is that there are no licensed inspectors and almost anyone can get certified, even a dog.
-Make sure you really understand the history of your inspector and you’re confident they will do a good job.
+Make sure you really understand the history of your inspector and are confident they will do a good job.

 There are a whole bunch of other things to consider, but these are the three key points that will help you make the right decisions.
 If you have any questions for me, don’t hesitate to reach out.
 I would love to hear from you!

 We’re right in the thick of summer, and along with this comes lots of outdoor festivals.
 Luckily our state is host to many different activities, and there are lots of outdoor festivals that you and your family can attend.
 Today I’ll be touching the surface on a few that I would recommend visiting.

 From the Pride Parade to Apple Days to the Raspberry Festival – there is something for everyone!